Germany unveils cannabis liberalisation plan, with caveats | Law-Order

 - Germany

-Germany's health minister on Wednesday unveiled plans to decriminalize the possession of up to 30 grams (1 ounce) of cannabis and allow the sale of the substance to adults for recreational purposes.
+Germany's health minister unveiled a plan on Wednesday to decriminalise the possession of up to 30 grams (about 1 ounce) of cannabis and to allow the sale of the substance to adults for recreational purposes in a controlled market.

-A question mark remains over whether the plan approved by the Cabinet will go ahead because the government first wants to be sure that it is compatible with European Union law.
-Health Minister Karl Lauterbach said it will only go ahead with legislation if that is the case.
+Berlin will check with the European Union's executive commission whether the plan approved by the German government is in line with EU laws and would proceed with legislation only if it gets the green light, Health Minister Karl Lauterbach said.

+Lauterbach said the new rules could serve ''as a model for Europe.
+Realistically, they won't take effect before 2024,'' he said.

-The plan calls for the sale of cannabis to adults at licensed outlets, and the aim is to combat the black market, Lauterbach said.
-He added that the government intends to regulate the market tightly.
+The plan calls for cannabis to be grown under license and sold to adults at licensed outlets to combat the black market, Lauterbach said.
+Individuals would be allowed to grow up to three plants, and to buy or possess 20 to 30 grams of marijuana.

+If the legislation comes as planned, "this would be, on the one hand, the most liberal cannabis liberalisation in Europe, and on the other hand, it would also be the most tightly regulated market," Lauterbach said.

+He said "better youth and health protection'' are the key aims of the government's proposal.

+The government does not plan to set a price, but does intend to set quality requirements, the health minister said.

+He left open whether a "cannabis tax" above and beyond the standard sales tax, which could be used to fund information on the risks of the drug, would be levied but said the product shouldn't be made so expensive that it can't compete with the black market.

-Legalizing controlled sales of cannabis is one of a series of reforms outlined in last year's coalition deal between the three socially liberal parties that make up Chancellor Olaf Scholz's government.
+The cannabis plan is one of a series of reforms outlined in last year's coalition deal between the three socially liberal parties in Chancellor Olaf Scholz's government.

-They said the plan would ensure quality control while also protecting young people, and agreed that the "social effects" of the new legislation would be examined after four years.
+They agreed at the time that the "social effects" of the new legislation would be examined after four years.

 The government also wants to scrap 40-year-old legislation that requires transsexual people to get a psychological assessment and a court decision before officially changing gender, a process that often involves intimate questions.
 It is due to be replaced with a new "self-determination law".